wschuell/wschuell.github.io/j2_research.md

 ---

-I am currently a PhD student at INRIA Bordeaux Sud-Ouest, under the supervision of Pierre-Yves Oudeyer.
+I recently finished my PhD at INRIA Bordeaux Sud-Ouest, under the supervision of Pierre-Yves Oudeyer.
 My PhD work focuses on the introduction of active learning mechanisms in computational models of language emergence and evolution.
 I am interested in computational models of social phenomena and cultural evolution; as well as individual learning strategies, especially in the domain of language.

 This can be done using 3 approaches: building theoretical models to better understand existing phenomena; building algorithms based on this knowledge to solve computational problems (consensus dynamics,), and finally designing algorithms interacting with humans (such as educational applications or recommender systems).